 the dark library and bad-pixel maps depend on the binning factor.

 Time and Star Selection

-nearest to the cursor.
+on it.
 After you do this, a green box will

 appear to frame the star.
 If you pick a star that is too

 bright (saturated), the status bar will show a red 'SAT'

 You should adjust the gamma slider to the left to see fainter